 The Office of Management and Budget, Office of Drug Abuse Policy, and the principal border agencies should develop an integrated strategy and comprehensive operational plan for border control.
-This plan should consider the various alternatives to managing border operations ranging from the present manage-
+This plan should consider the various alternatives to managing border operations ranging from the present management structure to single-agency management.

 The President's Reorganization Project has circulated a document containing reorganization options related to border management to various individuals and groups for comment and suggestions.
-Until agreement is various introduction of purpose or mission at the border, the selection of reorganization options whould appear to be premature.
+Until agreement is reached on the fundamental question of purpose or mission at the border, the selection of reorganization options whould appear to be premature.
 Ironically, and perhaps predictably, since the current efforts toward reorganization were initiated, the agencies involved in border enforcement have placed an increased emphasis on voluntary cooperative agreements.
 Similar abortive efforts in the past do not convince us that any lasting good will result.